Common Oral STDs

 Epstein Barr Virus (EBV)

-Oral symptoms of EBV are mononucleosis or development of oral hairy leukoplakia, which appears similar to oral thrush (candidiasis).
-It produces white patches on the mouth membranes that are hard to the touch and can't easily be wiped away.
+EBV is contracted or transmitted through contact with bodily fluids, such as saliva, making kissing a high-risk activity with anyone infected, warns the CDC.
+Oral symptoms of EBV are mononucleosis or development of oral hairy leukoplakia, which can produce white patches in the mouth that are hard to the touch and can't easily be wiped away.

 CMV is a common herpes virus that affects half of adults over 40 years old.
 While sexual transmission is possible, the CDC notes that CMV is also passed on through contact with other bodily fluids or from babies to adult caregivers.
 People with compromised immune systems are at the highest risk for CMV.